ASSERT-KTH/Galapagos/README.md

 ### For running tests

 - Build alive. `cd scripts/verifier && bash build.sh`
+- Enter the linker folder
+- Build the linker according to its README
 - Enter the scripts folder
 - Install it as a package `pip3 install -e .`
 - Run each test module inside the `tests` folder.
-For example, `python3 -m tests.usecase ffmpeg`
+For example, `python3 -m tests.usecase ffmpeg <LANG>`, where `<LANG>` is the language you want to test (e.g., `c`).

 ## Use cases